Suzuki RG 500 gamma

-Suzuki RG 500 gamma was a racing motorcycle manufactured by Suzuki from 1981 to 1984 for competition in the Grand Prix motorcycle racing series.
+Suzuki RG 500 gamma racing motorcycle was manufactured by Suzuki from 1981 to 1984 for competition in the Grand Prix motorcycle racing series.
 The motorcycle was powered by a 500 cc two stroke engine.

 The bike debuted in 1981 replacing the Suzuki RG 500.
 The Roberto Gallina-Suzuki team won two consecutive riders world championships in the 500cc class with Marco Lucchinelli in 1981 and Franco Uncini in 1982.